 Saleh became Yemen’s first directly elected president in 1999 and was reelected in 2006.

 In 2004 an insurgency of the minority Zaidi Shia Houthis’ group called Ansar Allah (Houthis) was sparked in the north following the death of their leader Hussein Badreddin al-Houthi.
-Al-Houthi was shot in a skirmish with the Yemeni army after resisting arrest on an order from Saleh.
+Al-Houthi was shot in a skirmish with the Yemeni army after resisting arrest; the order came from Saleh.
 Over the next decade the Houthis fought various campaigns against both the Saudis and the Yemeni government under Saleh.

 Saleh was ousted in 2012 after the 2011 Arab Spring and revolution in Yemen, and Abdrabbuh Mansur Hadi succeeded him as Yemen’s president.